 Find out if this training is for you.
 Contact an admissions counselor to find out more.
 (928) 204-0067

-The 200-hour McLean Meditation Institute (MMI) Teacher Certification Program provides the training, support, and supervision to individuals wishing to deepen their own personal practice, teach friends and family members, incorporate meditation training into their existing profession, or develop a private meditation teaching practice.
+The 200-hour Meditation Teacher Academy provides the training, support, and supervision to individuals wishing to deepen their own personal meditation and mindfulness practice, teach friends and family members, incorporate meditation training into their existing profession, or develop a private meditation teaching practice.

 Throughout the program, you'll be mentored by Sarah McLean, a best-selling Hay House author and meditation expert as well as other seasoned meditation teachers.
-For over 20 years she has been teaching contemporary meditation practices to a wide variety of people: from kids to retirees, veterans, CEOs, Olympic athletes, and physicians.
+For over 20 years Sarah has taught contemporary meditation practices to a wide variety of people: from kids to retirees, veterans, CEOs, Olympic athletes, and physicians.
 She runs her own successful meditation business in Sedona, Arizona.
 She is joined by a faculty of experts in the fields of mind/body health, sciences, mental health, yoga, marketing, and more.

-The first part of the program is a 150-hour self-paced Distance Learning & Personal Practice Course.
-You'll be introduced to readings, exercises, videos, practices and will be tested on these and other topics:
+The first part of the program is a 150-hour self-paced Meditation Foundation Course, a distance learning and personal practice course during which you'll be introduced to readings, exercises, videos, and meditation and mindfulness practices including these and other topics: